 Our objectives and key benefits to members

-- To provide for consultation/dialogue between shippers and Ship-owners/ Conference Lines/Shipping Agents/Airlines/Airline Agents, Sri Lanka Ports Authority/ Customs and Government on matters of common interest;
+- To provide for consultation/dialogue between shippers and Ship-owners/ Conference Lines/Shipping Agents/Airlines/Airline Agents, Sri Lanka Ports Authority/ Customs, Board of Investment (BOI) and other Border Agencies and State Institutions on matters of common interest.

 - To bring together the representatives of various shippers' associations, trade and industrial associations/organizations, for consideration and discussions of the problems affecting shippers in Sri Lanka;